box/developer.box.com/guides/authentication/oauth2/without-sdk.md

  OAuth 2.0 authentication method.
 * Navigate to the configuration tab for the application to copy the `client_id` and `client_secret` values.
-* Ensure a redirect URI is configured in the configuration tab for the application.
+* Ensure at least one redirect URI is configured in the configuration tab for the application.

 ## 1. Build authorization URL